bogdan/blog/_posts/2013-02-15-working-in-curebit-ycombinator-ukraine-job.markdown

 ---
 layout: post
-title: Where to work as a rubyist in Ukraine?
+title: Where to work as a rubyist in Ukraine
 #published: false
 tags:
 - job